kauefraga/commandline-parser/README.md

-# Command Line Parser
+# Command Line Library

-> 🧶 A command line (CLI) parser that will help you building your command line application.
+> 🧶 A command line (CLI) library that will help you to build your command line applications with out of the box.

 ### Features